 In Mali, our partners have helped negotiate land titles for women, establish market gardens and form associations – giving women greater influence in their homes and communities.

-Since 2009, our Poorest Areas Civil Society (PACS) programme in India has worked with 85 civil society organisations and more than 14,000 community-based organisations.
-We have reached 9 million people, empowering traditionally excluded groups to claim their rights and entitlements and find employment through government schemes.
+Our Poorest Areas Civil Society (PACS) programme in India worked with 85 civil society organisations and more than 14,000 community-based organisations.
+We reached 9 million people, empowering traditionally excluded groups to claim their rights and entitlements and find employment through government schemes.

 We attended the UN special summit in September 2015, where world leaders adopted the 17 Sustainable Development Goals (SDGs).
 We fought for these commitments to include stand-alone goals on gender equality and addressing inequalities, along with the principle that the new 2030 agenda should 'leave no one behind'.